 Yes, it is a known fact: we all need to get enough and quality sleep.
 However, things get in the way - late nights at work, a long day at home.
 Whatever the reason is, it gets in the way of your beauty sleep and weight loss!
 Why?
 A study conducted by the American Journal of Clinical Nutrition has revealed that well-rested people’s resting energy expenditure was 5% higher than that of their exhausted peers.
 Plus, they burned 20% more calories after eating, than those who skimp on sleep.
-Other relevant studies have also found that lack of sleep makes fat cells less sensitive to insulin which can be linked to obesity.
+Other relevant studies have also found that lack of sleep makes fat cells less sensitive blood sugar which can be linked to obesity.

 Keep It Cool